apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_horizontal-scaling.md

 ## kbcli cluster horizontal-scaling

-horizontal scaling the specified components in the cluster
+Horizontal scaling the specified components in the cluster

 ```
 kbcli cluster horizontal-scaling [flags]